 Once you get to a city in Europe most will have a good public transport system, which may include subways, trams, buses and overground trains.
 You can often purchase travel cards that will allow unlimited travel and occasionally the city cards (mentioned further below) include free travel.

 Also available in many cities is Uber and taxies.
 If you are travelling for business and need to expense your travel, then using Uber may help, as you will be able to easily log your transportation costs.

 If you are wanting to see more rural areas, go hiking, or go on a road trip, then hiring a car may be a good option.
 Some car hire companies allow you to pick the car up at one destination and then drop it off at another.
 You may find that booking in advance is the cheapest way to do this.
-Hertz is one such provider of car rentals around Europe.
+RentalCars can help you to find the best car rentals around Europe.

-Here are some of the airlines you could consider to travel around Europe.
+Here are some of the airlines you could consider for travelling around Europe.
 Whenever you book with an airline ensure you always know the cabin baggage allowance, ie size and weight, so you don’t end up having to pay more at the airport.

-easyJet – easyJet have great prices and have connections between many countries in Europe.
+- easyJet – easyJet has great prices and have connections between many countries in Europe.
 They don’t seem to have a weight restriction on hand luggage, which makes flying with them on a budget really easy.
 Read our full review on easyJet.

 In Europe, it is extremely easy to visit multiple destinations due to the connections available and these types of trips offer lots of benefits.
 You can take the train, buses or even fly between cities and major destinations.

 When planning a multi-destination trip, make sure you plan your trip to allow at least a full day or two in each place, otherwise, you’ll feel completely rushed.
 Ideally, two full days would be perfect for many European cities.